openedx/paragon/src/Table/README.md

 ### `hasFixedColumnWidths` (boolean; optional; default: `false`)
 Specifies whether the table's columns have fixed widths.
 Every element in `columns` must define a `width` if this is `true`.

+**WARNING: The styling for fixed column widths does not work in IE11.**